Skip to content

 1969-1979 Datsun 240Z and 260Z buying guide from Magneto magazine

-Photography: Nissan & Wikimedia Commons
+Photography: Nissan and Wikimedia Commons

 Buoyed by the success overseas of its Fairlady 2000 roadster, Datsun knew that a small, six-cylinder sports car would take the US by storm.
 Brit marques, including MG and Triumph, had the four-cylinder market sewn up, while six-pot offerings were the preserve of Jaguar and Porsche (with a price tag to match).